grange85/ahfow-database/dean-and-britta/shows/2008/2008-04-04-dean-britta-knowlton-mansion-8001-verree-road-philadelphia-pa.md

 show-additional:
 ---

-Dean and Britta are hosting a table at this fundraising event for WXPN.
+Dean & Britta are hosting a table at this fundraising event for WXPN.
 As far as I can tell there wont be a performance!
 Tickets are $250. <a href="http://www.xpn.org/member_support/beggars_banquet.php">WXPN Beggars Banquet</a>